-3.05 NOTICE OF EXEMPTION.
+3.04 NOTICE OF EXEMPTION.

-After approval of an exempt project, a "Notice of Exemption" (Form "B") may be filed by the Commission or its representatives with the county clerk of each county in which the activity will be located.
-If the Lead Agency exempts an agricultural housing, affordable housing, or residential infill project under State CEQA Guidelines Sections 15193, 15194 or 15195 and approves or determines to carry out that project, it must file a notice with the Office of Planning and Research ("OPR") identifying the exemption.
-The Preliminary Exemption Assessment shall be attached to the Notice of Exemption for filing.
-If filed, the Clerk must post the Notice within twenty-four (24) hours of receipt, and the Notice must remain posted for thirty (30) days.
+After approval of an exempt project, a "Notice of Exemption" (Form "A") may be filed by the Commission or its representatives with the County Clerk of each county in which the activity will be located.
+A Notice of Exemption must be filed electronically with the County Clerk if that option is offered by the County Clerk.
+After filing, the Commission must additionally post the Notice of Exemption on the Commission's website, if any.

+If the Lead Agency exempts an agricultural housing, affordable housing, or residential infill project under State CEQA Guidelines sections 15193, 15194 or 15195 and approves or determines to carry out that project, it must also file a notice with the Office of Planning and Research ("OPR") identifying the exemption.

+The County Clerk must post a Notice of Exemption within twenty-four (24) hours of receipt, and the Notice must remain posted for thirty (30) days.
+The 30 day posting requirement excludes the first day of posting and includes the last day of posting.
+On the 30th day, the Notice of Exemption must be posted for the entire day.
 Although no California Department of Fish and Wildlife ("DFW") filing fee is applicable to exempt projects, most counties customarily charge a documentary handling fee to pay for record keeping on behalf of the DFW.
-Refer to the Index in the Staff Summary to determine if such a fee will be required for the project.
-The Notice of Exemption must also identify the person undertaking the project, including any person undertaking an activity that receives financial assistance from the Commission as part of the project or the person receiving a lease, permit, license, certificate, or other entitlement for use from the Commission as part of the project.
+Refer to the Index in the County Clerk Memo to determine if such a fee will be required for the project.

+The Notice of Exemption must, among other things, identify the person undertaking the project, including any person undertaking an activity that receives financial assistance from the Commission as part of the project or the person receiving a lease, permit, license, certificate, or other entitlement for use from the Commission as part of the project.
+Certain counties require the name and address of an applicant to be included in the "Project Applicant" box of the Notice of Exemption, even when the only project proponent is the Commission; in these counties, if the Commission is the only project proponent, the Commission's name and address should be provided in the "Project Applicant" box of the Notice of Exemption.
+Check the county's requirements before submitting the Notice of Exemption for filing and posting.

-When filing a Notice of Exemption, Staff has different responsibilities for certain types of actions.
-If the activity is either:
+The Notice of Exemption may be filed by the project applicant, rather than the Lead Agency, in certain circumstances.
+Specifically, the Lead Agency may direct the project applicant to file the Notice of Exemption where the activity that the Lead Agency has determined is exempt from CEQA either:

-(a) undertaken by a person (not a public agency) and is supported, in whole or in part, through contracts, grants, subsidies, loans, or other forms of assistance from one or more public agencies; or

-(b) involves the issuance to a person (not a public agency) of a lease, permit, license, certificate, or other entitlement for use by one or more public agencies; then
+- (a) is undertaken by a person (not a public agency) and is supported, in whole or in part, through contracts, grants, subsidies, loans, or other forms of assistance from one or more public agencies; or - (b) involves the issuance to a person (not a public agency) of a lease, permit, license, certificate, or other entitlement for use by one or more public agencies; then